PHSI-supplements/labs/integrated-labs/KeyboardLab/doc/02-numbers-as-characters.md

 ```
 because 0x20 (which is decimal 32) is the ASCII value for the space character (`' '`).
 Recall that the first argument for `printf()` is a *format string*:
-`%s` specifies that a string should be palced at that position in the output,
+`%s` specifies that a string should be placed at that position in the output,
 and `%c` specifies that a character should be placed at that position in the output.

 > ⓘ **Note**